michaelgilch/snap/README.md

     |______________|______________|______________|

 - Each window, regardless of its starting position, is initially in its _original_, unsnapped position at (0,0).
-- Moving a window using `snap <direction>` will snap the window to the appropriate grid position, with each of the 4 _full_ grid positions taking up the entire half of the screen.
+- Moving a window using `snap -s <direction>` will snap the window to the appropriate grid position, with each of the 4 _full_ grid positions taking up the entire half of the screen.
 - After being snapped to a _full_ position, a window can be snapped further to a corner position.
 - To return a window to its original position, simply snap it back to the _original_ (0,0) grid location.
 - Additionally, manually moving a window from its snapped position (dragging, for example) will remove its stored snapped state.
+- You can move a window from one monitor to another using `snap -m <direction>`.
+Doing so will mvoe the original position to that monitor.

 ## Limitations